I'm a fourth year majoring in genetics and data science at UC Berkeley, set to graduate in 2022. When I'm not in class, you can often find me

-making art, or doing bioinformatics research.
+making art, cooking, or doing bioinformatics research.

 When I was in middle school, my dad had me cold email biology professors to ask for mentorship.
 In hindsight, no professor has that kind of time, but while researching I came across the concept of predicting protein folding.
 It happened that a Nobel Prize-winning professor was researching that exact question.
 Seeing high-achieving scientists working on the same topics you are interested in was inspirational to twelve-year-old me.
 I set my sights on proteomics and genomics and haven't looked back.